stassa/vanilla/README.md

 A First-Order Logic (FOL) language consists of formulae relating terms composed of symbols in an alphabet.

-A FOL alphabet consists of a set of predicate symbols, Π = {P, Q, R ... }, a set of function symbols, Φ = {f, g, h, ... }, a set of constants C = {a, b, c, ...}
-subset of Φ, a set of variables V = {x, y, z, ...}, the logical connectives ¬ (negation), ∧ (conjunction), ∨ (disjunction), → (implication) and ↔ (equivalence) and, finally, two quantifier symbols, the existential quantifier, ∃ ("exists") and the universal quantifier ∀.
+A FOL alphabet consists of a set of predicate symbols, `Π = {P, Q, R ... }`, a set of function symbols, `Φ = {f, g, h, ... }`, a set of constants `C = {a, b, c, ...}` subset of `Φ`, a set of variables `V = {x, y, z, ...}`, the logical connectives `¬` (negation), `∧` (conjunction), `∨` (disjunction), `→` (implication) and `≡` (equivalence) and, finally, two quantifier symbols, the existential quantifier, `∃` ("exists") and the universal quantifier `∀`.
 Each predicate and function symbol is associated with a number, called the symbol's arity.
 Constants have arity 0.

-Terms are defined inductively as follows: a variable is a term; a constant is a term; a function symbol f of arity n, followed by n comma-separated terms in parentheses, is a term.
+Terms are defined inductively as follows: a variable is a term; a constant is a term; a function symbol `f` of arity `n`, followed by `n` comma-separated terms in parentheses, is a term.

-Formulae are defined inductively as follows: An atomic formula, or atom, is a predicate symbol, P, of arity m, followed by m comma-separated terms in parentheses.
-If φ is a formula, then ¬φ is a formula.
-If φ, χ, are formulae, then φ ∧ χ, φ ∨ χ, φ → χ, φ ↔ χ, are all formulae.
+Formulae are defined inductively as follows: An atomic formula, or atom, is a predicate symbol, `P`, of arity `m`, followed by `m` comma-separated terms in parentheses.
+If `φ` is a formula, then `¬φ` is a formula.
+If `φ, χ`, are formulae, then `φ ∧ χ, φ ∨ χ, φ → χ, φ ≡ χ`, are all formulae.

 The variables in a formula may be quantified.
-If φ is a formula then ∃ x,y,z: φ is a formula where variables x, y and z are existentially quantified.
+If `φ` is a formula then `∃ x,y,z: φ` is a formula where variables `x, y` and `z` are existentially quantified.
-Accordingly, if φ is a formula then ∀ x,y,z: φ is a formula where x, y and z are universally quantified.
-Variables in a formula are quantified over the set of terms, including constants.
+Accordingly, if `φ` is a formula then `∀ x,y,z: φ` is a formula where `x, y` and `z` are universally quantified.
+Variables in a formula are quantified over the se of terms, including constants.
 We say that a quantifier "ranges over" the set of terms, including constants.

 A FOL language can be used to form arbitrary formulae, but we are most interested in formulae in clausal form, or clauses which are disjunctions of literals, and in particular, Horn clauses, which are disjunction of at most one positive literal.

 A literal is an atom, or the negation of an atom.
-If A is an atom, then A is a positive literal and ¬A is a negative literal.
+If `A` is an atom, then `A` is a positive literal and `¬A` is a negative literal.
 A clause is a disjunction of
-literals: A ∨ B ∨ ¬C ∨ D ∨ ... .
+literals: `A ∨ B ∨ ¬C ∨ D ∨ ...` .

-A clause is Horn if it has at most one positive literal: A ∨ ¬B ∨ ¬C ∨ ... .
-A Horn clause is definite if it has one positive literal, otherwise it is a Horn goal.
+A clause is Horn if it has at most one positive literal: `A ∨ ¬B ∨ ¬C ∨ ... .
+A` Horn clause is definite if it has one positive literal, otherwise it is a Horn goal.
 A definite clause is sometimes called a definite program clause.
 A definite program, or logic program, is a conjunction of definite program